rg15697/moodora/README.md

-# Moodora – Mood & Context Based Movies recommender
+# Moodora – Mood & Context Based Movies recommendation system

 A Flask web application that recommends movies based on your current mood using TMDb and OMDb APIs.